Primary (in finite clauses) vs. Secondary (in nonfinite clauses)

 Asecondary verb is not marked for tense, aspect, mood, number and person, and it cannot serve as a predicate, nor can it be used in an independent clause.
 See Nonfinite.
-(These are also called "reduced verbs".)
+(These are sometimes called "reduced verbs".)
 A nonfinite clause includes a secondary verb.

 PLAIN FORM / INFINITIVAL

 The dog makes us walk faster. (plain form, infinitive without "to")

 She is walking in the rain. (aux. complement, progressive)